DannyBen/rush-command/README.md

    contain the GitHub URL for the package, so the script can easily download files from its own folder ([example](/gitconfig/main)).

-See any of the folders in this repository for additional examples.

 Development
 --------------------------------------------------